American kestrel

-The American kestrel (Falco sparverius) is the smallest and most common falcon in North America.
-Though it has been called the American sparrowhawk, this common name is a misnomer; the American kestrel is a true falcon, while neither the Eurasian sparrowhawk nor the other species called sparrowhawks are in the Falconidae family, hence only very distantly related to the American kestrel.
+The American kestrel (Falco sparverius) is the smallest and most common falcon in the Americas.
+Though it has been called the American "sparrow hawk", this now obsolete vernacular name is a misnomer; the American kestrel is a true falcon, while neither the Eurasian sparrowhawk nor the other species called sparrowhawks are in the family Falconidae, hence only very distantly related to the American kestrel.
 It has a roughly two-to-one range in size over subspecies and sex, varying in size from about the weight of a blue jay to a mourning dove.
-It also ranges to South America and is a well-established species that has evolved into 17 subspecies adapted to different environments and habitats throughout the Americas.
+It is a very successful species, occurring almost throughout North and South America except for the Arctic fringes of North America, and the densest tropical Amazon rainforest areas; it has evolved into 17 subspecies adapted to different environments and habitats throughout the region.
 It exhibits sexual dimorphism in size (females being moderately larger) and plumage, although both sexes have a rufous back with noticeable barring.
-Its plumage is colorful and attractive, and juveniles are similar in plumage to adults.
+Its plumage is colorful, and juveniles are similar in plumage to adults.

-The American kestrel usually hunts in energy-conserving fashion by perching and scanning the ground for prey to ambush, though it also hunts from the air.
+The American kestrel usually hunts in an energy-conserving fashion by perching and scanning the ground for prey to ambush, though it also hunts from the air.
 It sometimes hovers in the air with rapid wing beats while homing in on prey.
 Its diet typically consists of grasshoppers and other insects, lizards, mice, and small birds (e.g. sparrows).
 This broad diet has contributed to its wide success as a species.
 It nests in cavities in trees, cliffs, buildings, and other structures.
 The female lays three to seven eggs, which both sexes help to incubate.

 Its breeding range extends from central and western Alaska across northern Canada to Nova Scotia, and south throughout North America, into central Mexico and the Caribbean.
 It is a local breeder in Central America and is widely distributed throughout South America.
 Most birds breeding in Canada and the northern United States migrate south in the winter.
 It is an occasional vagrant to Western Europe.

-Based on appearance and behavior it was for many years considered a member of the primarily European and African kestrel clade within the genus Falco, but DNA analysis shows the American kestrel to actually be genetically more closely related to the larger American falcons such as the peregrine, aplomado, and prairie falcons.
-Though the species has not been renamed as a result of these genetic analyses, it is not actually a kestrel in the phylogenetic sense.
-Instead, a process of convergent evolution to fit a similar small prey niche in the ecosystem as the true kestrels have left it with similar physical characteristics and hunting methods.

-The American kestrel is a common bird used in falconry, especially by beginners.
-Though not as strong a flyer as many other, larger falcons, proper training and weight control by the falconer allows many American kestrels to become effective hunters of birds in the size range of sparrows and starlings, with occasional success against birds up to approximately twice their own weight.
+The American kestrel is often used in falconry, especially by beginners.
+Though not as strong a flyer as many other, larger falcons, proper training and weight control by the falconer can allow captive American kestrels to become effective hunters of birds in the size range of sparrows and starlings, with occasional success against birds up to approximately twice their own weight.

+Etymology

+The genus name is from Late Latin falco meaning "falcon".
+The specific epithet sparverius is Medieval Latin for a "sparrowhawk".